UCAS application process

 UCAS application cycle

 Applications to full-time degree courses at the University of Bristol must be made through the Universities and Colleges Admissions Services (UCAS).
-Further information about applying for university is available from our how to apply page within the online prospectus.
+Further information about applying to university is available from our how to apply page.

-The table below summarises what your son/daughter will be expected to do and how you can help them stay ahead of deadlines.
+The table below summarises what your child/dependant will be expected to do and how you can help them stay ahead of deadlines.

 |Year 12 and beginning of Year 13